Pregnant and breastfeeding women

 It is safe to have the influenza vaccine if you are pregnant or planning to have a baby.

 When you are pregnant, you are at increased risk of serious complications from the flu.
 So, immunising against flu during pregnancy not only protects you but it gives ongoing protection to your baby for the first six months after birth.

-For the best protection from flu, the timing of vaccination will be dependent on the stage of your pregnancy, the time of year and vaccine availability.
+For the best protection against flu, pregnant women who receive an influenza vaccine late in the influenza season, should be re-vaccinated if the next season's vaccine becomes available before the end of their pregnancy.
+The timing of vaccination will be dependent on the stage of your pregnancy, the time of year and vaccine availability.
 The flu vaccine can be safely given during any stage of pregnancy.
 Discuss your options with your GP.

 Partners of pregnant women and household contacts

 To protect your baby, both parents should be vaccinated against influenza and whooping cough.

 For whooping cough, partners of pregnant women should be vaccinated at least 2 weeks before delivery.
 A booster dose of dTpa vaccine is recommended for partners who have not received one in the previous 10 years.
 If you have children already, make sure they are also vaccinated.